bobtfish/AWSnycast/README.md

 Note that currently this project is pre-1.0, so I reserve the right to make massive sweeping changes between versions.

-Also, I've properly tested *only* the stuff in tests/integration, so YMMV and this may eat your lunch, and completely mess up your AWS account!
+Note also that incorrecy use of this project can completely mess up your AWS routing tables, and make your instances inaccessible!
 You are *HIGHLY* recommended to become confident using the _-noop_ mode before running this for real!

-Once I've got something that *I* am happy deploying to production, I'll cut a 1.0.0 and switch to semver.

 # TODO